 Constructed in 1880 by Dr John Thomson, a pioneering surgeon, The Inchcolm was then redeveloped 20 years later into a medical practice where Dr Thompson treated the likes of patients such as General Douglas MacArthur, the American General who came to Brisbane to take command of the Pacific War against the Japanese.

-Dr Thompson and his socialite wife Marie would welcome their patients into their practice and home in truly 20’s fashion- with generous helpings of swing jazz and sweet vermouth.
-The history is deeply ingrained within its walls today with you needing but to ask the team to recount some of the famous tales of the mystifying lodge and be entertained for hours on end with tales of the past or opt for a ride in the original Otis lift built in New York in 1928.
+Dr Thompson and his socialite wife Marie Jean would welcome their patients into their practice and home in truly 20’s fashion, with generous helpings of swing jazz and sweet vermouth.
+The history is deeply ingrained within its walls today, our team are more than happy to share famous tales of the mystifying lodge.

-With ample and diverse spaces, The Inchcolm is the perfect venue to take advantage of a cosy spot to unwind, relax, and enjoy a bone-dry martini in solitude or to host soiree big or small.
+With ample and diverse spaces, The Inchcolm is the perfect venue to take advantage of a cosy spot to unwind, relax, and enjoy a bone-dry martini in solitude, or to host a soiree big or small.

 Sip and Munch away from the comfort of your bed!
 Enjoy In-Room Dining around the clock when you stay with us ;)